treeverse/lakeFS/docs/reference/cli.md

 **note:** This command is a lakeFS plumbing command.
 Don't use it unless you're really sure you know what you're doing.
 {: .note .note-warning }

-BETA: sync local directories with remote lakeFS locations
+BETA: sync local directories with lakeFS paths

 #### Options
 {:.no_toc}